AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 * **Activate**: Select **[!UICONTROL Enable]** to activate or **[!UICONTROL Disable]** to deactivate a selected viewer event.

 * **Edit**: Select a viewer event and select the **[!UICONTROL View/Edit]** Variables gray button.
 In the Adobe Dynamic Media Classic variable and Adobe Analytics variable drop-down lists, choose a different variable from each respective list.
-For more information, see [Assigning Adobe Analytics variables to Adobe Dynamic Media Classic viewer events and variables](#assigning-adobe-analytics-variables-to-scene-viewer-events-and-variables).
+For more information, see [Assigning Adobe Analytics variables to Adobe Dynamic Media Classic viewer events and variables](#assigning-adobe-analytics-variables-to-adobe-dynamic-media-classic-viewer-events-and-variables).

-* **Delete**: Select a viewer event, and select the **[!UICONTROL View/Edit]** Variables gray button.
+* **Delete**: Select a viewer event, and select the **[!UICONTROL View/Edit]** gray button.
 Select **[!UICONTROL Delete]**.